MVaugn/ECSE_371_2024/Lab_01/writeup.md

 ## Q9a ##

-Record waveforms as you change function generator amplitude and frequency.
+**Record waveforms as you change function generator amplitude and frequency.**

 Figure [x]: Waveforms with changing generator amplitude and frequency

-Be prepared to discuss waveforms and operation of the circuit.
-(Use the capacitor  “axiom”). *Capacitor acts as a high pass filter, adding a zero to the filter around a low frequency.
+**Be prepared to discuss waveforms and operation of the circuit.
+(Use the capacitor  “axiom”).**
+_Capacitor acts as a high pass filter, adding a zero to the filter around a low frequency.
 Low frequencies are dropped, while higher frequencies remain.
-Often times, this means that only the harmonics of a signal (eg square wave) are kept while the original signal is mostly destroyed.*
+Often times, this means that only the harmonics of a signal (eg square wave) are kept while the original signal is mostly destroyed._

 ## Q9b ##

-How does the output change shape as the duty cycle, frequency, and amplitude of the input are increased and decreased? *GREAT QUESTION LARRY*
+**How does the output change shape as the duty cycle, frequency, and amplitude of the input are increased and decreased?**
+_GREAT QUESTION, LARRY!_

 Figure [x]: Output of Differentiator with changes in duty cycle, frequency, and amplitude

 ## Q9c ##

-What components of the input waveform is the filter passing? *A differentiator is a high-pass filter, which means it keeps the high frequencies while dropping the lower frequencies.*
+**What components of the input waveform is the filter passing?**
+_A differentiator is a high-pass filter, which means it accepts frequencies higher than its cutoff (the signal's AC component) while rejecting the frequencies lower than the cutoff._

 ## Q10 ##